Team-WildCode/Katas-WildCode/README.md

 The proposed solution utilizes a synergistic combination of microservices, service-oriented architecture (SOA), and event-driven architecture (EDA) to achieve the desired functionality and address the aforementioned challenges.

 Microservices architecture is employed to compartmentalize the application into independent, fine-grained services, each responsible for a specific business capability.
-This modular approach fosters increased agility, scalability, and fault tolerance.
 The services communicate seamlessly through well-defined APIs, promoting loose coupling and simplified development.

-SOA principles are embedded to ensure interoperability between the disparate components, enabling seamless integration with existing systems and facilitating the creation of reusable, adaptable applications.
+SOA principles are embedded to ensure interoperability between the disparate components, enabling seamless integration with existing systems.

 EDA is leveraged to facilitate real-time communication among the microservices, enabling near-instantaneous responses to events and fulfilling the demand for responsive, dynamic behavior.
 The event-driven paradigm effectively addresses the constraints of uncertain environments by providing a resilient, asynchronous communication mechanism.